mcsoapthgr8/PlausiblyVanilla/README.md

-# BlazePower
+# Plausibly Vanilla
 ====================================

 ### What is it?

-BlazePower is a modification for the game Minecraft that adds technical blocks, items, and mechanics based on the concept of heating with blaze powder.
+Plausibly Vanilla is a modification for the game Minecraft that adds blocks, items, and mechanics that mesh well with the existing Minecraft universe.